workfloworchestrator/orchestrator-core/docs/workshops/beginner/create-user.md

 # Create User workflow

-The create `User` workflow is very simular to the create `UserGroup` workflow, the major difference is the increased number of user inputs needed to initialize the subscription.
+The create `User` workflow is very similar to the create `UserGroup` workflow, the major difference is the increased number of user inputs needed to initialize the subscription.
 This workflow uses the following steps: